Behavioural neuroscience

 Behavioural neuroscience is the general study of the relations between the structure and activity of the brain and its function in generating integrated adaptive behavioural responses.
 Memorial’s neuroscience program has strong links to the Faculty of Medicine, located on the same campus in St. John’s.

-Behavioural neuroscience at Memorial
+Behavioural Neuroscience at Memorial

-Through course work and hands-on research experiences, behavioural neuroscience students learn the science behind their degree.
+Through course work and hands-on research experiences, Behavioural Neuroscience students learn the science behind their degree.
 A variety of topics are covered including spatial and temporal cognition, effects of hormones on behaviour and animal models of psychological disorders.
-Because behavioural neuroscience is a multi-disciplinary field, you will also take a variety of different sciences as part of their degree.
+Because Behavioural Neuroscience is a multi-disciplinary field, you will also take a variety of different sciences as part of their degree.

-In addition to the B.Sc. major and honours options in behavioural neuroscience, joint programs are offered in:
+In addition to the B.Sc. major and honours options in Behavioural Neuroscience, joint programs are offered in:

-• biology/behavioural neuroscience (B.Sc. honours)
+• Biology and Behavioural Neuroscience (B.Sc. honours)

 The Department of Psychology offers a co-operative education option available to behavioural neuroscience majors.
 Co-op students complete three work terms, which consist of full-time paid employment.